Robotto/sublime_ino/README.md

 Activate the build system by choosing: `Tools -> Build System -> sublime_ino`

 if you want auto, you need to fidget with an arduino language definition..
-I'll teach you later.
+I'll teach you later. (hint: "selector": "source.c++.arduino" )

 happy hacking :)
 ~Robotto